Contact Seiwakai Karate Silicon Valley

 – Johnpaul Williams

-Serving Menlo Park, Palo Alto, Redwood City, Atherton, Mountain View, the greater Silicon Valley and San Francisco Bay Area.
+Serving Menlo Park, Palo Alto, Redwood City, Atherton, Mountain View, the greater Silicon Valley, and the San Francisco Bay Area.

-If you’re interested in joining Seiwakai Gōjū-Ryū Karatedō or affiliating with JKF Gojukai, feel free to reach out.
+If you are interested in joining Seiwakai Gōjū-Ryū Karatedō or affiliating with JKF Gōjūkai, feel free to reach out to us.

 Share this: